NicokageIT/cfx-api-botv2/README.md

 Manually refresh the Cfx.re status
 - **/news-outage**
 Get the current Cfx.re outage status
+- **/send-status <channel>**
+Send the current FiveM status to a mentioned channel

 **checkCfxStatus**
 I have implemented a check event also regarding the status of Cfx.
-It works in such a way that if a component's status is updated then it sends an embed log that can be configured to your liking by modifying the channel ID in the CHANNEL_ID variable
+It works in such a way that if a component's status is updated then it sends an embed log that can be configured to your liking by modifying the channel ID in the CHANNEL_ID variable.

+**fetchCfxstatus**
+I have implemented another check event for command /send-status.
+It works in such a way as to check the FiveM API and then give the real-time result of the cfx.re status situation in a better and formatted embed message.

 # Support
 Need you support?
 Contact me on discord for serious issues: Nicokage#0